 A little bit of bacon, a handful of raisins and a splash of apple cider vinegar add a smoky sweetness and brightness to the mild flavor of leeks in this very tasty side dish.
 I served it this time with Viennese Schnitzels, but this side dish is also delicious served alongside fish, poultry and meat or mixed-in into any grains, beans or pasta. —Kukla

 Heat oil in a large skillet over medium heat.
-Add bacon and cook, turning, until crisp, about 6-7 minutes.
+Add bacon and cook, turning, until crisp, about 6 to 7 minutes.
 Transfer bacon to paper towels to drain; let cool and then coarsely crumble.

-Reduce heat to low; add shallots, chopped white part of scallions, raisins and butter.
-Saute, stirring often, until the shallots are soft, about 5 minutes.
+Reduce heat to low; add shallots, chopped white parts of scallions, raisins, and butter.
+Sauté, stirring often, until the shallots are soft, about 5 minutes.